Dreaming381/Latios-Framework-Documentation/What Parts of ECS Does the Latios Framework Change.md

 forward.

 With that said, if you are the kind of person to jump off the deep end right away, you are definitely not the first within the community.
-Time has proven it to be a viable approach.
+Some of our discord members have proven it to be a viable approach.

 ## Changes on Installation